 To begin using a mobile device for check-in, simply follow the steps below.
-Please note you will need an available check-in license (or the Campus Edition) in order to use an iPad/tablet for check-in.
+Please note you will need an available check-in license in order to use an iPad/tablet for check-in.
 If you need to purchase an additional license, or need any additional help, please contact us.

 If you are planning on running Express Check-In (allowing parents to check-in via their iPhone), see our Express Check-In Tutorial.